 Call for Research Proposals & Papers

 The mission of PRMIA is to promote, develop and share professional risk management practices globally.
 PRMIA's scholastic arm, the PRMIA Institute, seeks to advance best practices globally through a series of detailed publications on areas of emerging interest to risk professionals working in all areas of financial services.
-PRMIA Institute therefore seeks the submission of high-quality papers relating to professional risk management for publication in forthcoming anthologies.
-All accepted papers will be made available to sustaining members via the Institute’s portal.
+PRMIA Institute seeks the submission of high-quality papers relating to professional risk management for publication in forthcoming anthologies.
+All accepted papers will be made available to Sustaining Members via the Institute’s portal.

 Topics of particular interest include:

-- Cyber Risks, including methods to allow identification and assessment of this risk, approaches to allow risk professionals to help with the oversight of this and allow them to interact with colleagues in Technology focused roles.
+- Conduct Risk, including methods to allow identification and assessment of this risk, approaches to allow risk professionals to help with the oversight of this and allow them to protect consumers of financial services.

 All papers received will be subject to peer review to ensure quality and relevance: please see below for submission guidelines.
-If you would like to discuss your proposal in more detail, please contact Alex Voicu by email: email@example.com. .
+If you would like to discuss your proposal in more detail, please contact us by email at [email protected].

 - PRMIA Institute welcomes high-quality, non-commercial contributions from risk management professionals on any matter which is of professional interest to fellow practitioners.

-- Papers should be accompanied by a short abstract summarizing the paper: for example, problems analysed, trends identified, and conclusions reached.
-Papers should also be accompanied by up to 7 keywords which summarise the key themes of the paper and should include a short biographical description of the author(s).
+- Papers should be accompanied by a short abstract summarizing the paper: for example, problems analyzed, trends identified, and conclusions reached.
+Papers should also be accompanied by up to 7 keywords which summarize the key themes of the paper and should include a short biographical description of the author(s).